kingparra/hpfp/01_-_all_you_need_is_lambda/notes2.rst

     "1.
 The Thesis and its History

     The Church-Turing thesis concerns the concept of an effective or systematic or mechanical method in logic, mathematics and computer science.
 "Effective" and its synonyms "systematic" and "mechanical" are terms of art in these disciplines: they do not carry their everyday meaning.

-    **A method, or procedure, M, for achieving some desired result is called ‘effective’ (or ‘systematic’ or ‘mechanical’) just in case:
+    A method, or procedure, M, for achieving some desired result is called ‘effective’ (or ‘systematic’ or ‘mechanical’) just in case:

     * M is set out in terms of a finite number of exact instructions (each instruction being expressed by means of a finite number of symbols);

     * M will, if carried out without error, produce the desired result in a finite number of steps;

     * M can (in practice or in principle) be carried out by a human being unaided by any machinery except paper and pencil;

-    * M demands no insight, intuition, or ingenuity, on the part of the human being carrying out the method.**
+    * M demands no insight, intuition, or ingenuity, on the part of the human being carrying out the method.

     . . .

-    One of Alan Turing's achievements, in his famous paper of 1936, was to present a formally exact predicate with which the informal predicate “can be done by means of an effective method” may be replaced (Turing 1936).
+    One of Alan Turing's achievements, in his famous paper of 1936, was to present a formally exact predicate with which the informal predicate "can be done by means of an effective method" may be replaced (Turing 1936).
 Alonzo Church, working independently, did the same (Church 1936a).

     . . .

     As explained by Turing (1936: 84), Hilbert's Entscheidungsproblem is this: Is there a general (effective) process for determining whether a given formula A of the first-order propositional calculus is provable?

     . . .

-    Church's thesis: A function of positive integers is effectively calculable only if lambda-definable (or,
+    Church's thesis: A function of positive integers is effectively calculable only if lambda-definable (or, equivalently, recursive)."
-    equivalently, recursive)."

 * What does it mean to formalize a method?
 * How does someone formalize a method, in general?